flyteorg/flyte/docs/deployment/agents/airflow.rst

     and ``<YOUR_NAMESPACE>`` with the name of your namespace (e.g., ``flyte``).

-For Airflow plugin on the Flyte cluster, see `Airflow Plugin Example <TODO: Add airflow plugin example>`_
+For Airflow agent on the Flyte cluster, see `Airflow agent <https://docs.flyte.org/en/latest/flytesnacks/examples/airflow_agent/index.html>`_.